Re-Diss/IcebergAppBot/README.md

 ## Obtaining API Keys
 1. Go to my.telegram.org and log in using your phone number.
 2. Select "API development tools" and fill out the form to register a new application.
-3. Record the API_ID and API_HASH provided after registering your application in the .env file.
+3. Record the API_ID and API_HASH provided after registering your application in the `data/config.py` file.

 ## Installation
 You can download the repository by cloning it to your system and installing the necessary dependencies: